Daylight Saving: Essential Oils to Help You Deal With Shorter Days

-It’s almost that time of year again when we have to adjust our clocks for daylight saving.
+It’s almost that time of year again when we have to adjust our clocks for the end of daylight saving.
 This year, if you’re located in the United States, your clocks should go back on Sunday, November 2nd.
 Though you may think it’s not a big deal, the time change can have negative effects on your sleeping patterns and can lead to increased levels of stress, insomnia, drowsiness, poor concentration, and headaches.
 But don’t despair; you can easily create your own blends of essential oils to counteract the down side of daylight saving.

 It is well known in aromatherapy that differently scented essential oils can have a wide range of different effects on the way you feel.
 This is because aromas affect the hypothalamus.
 The hypothalamus is the part of the brain that controls many body functions, including the endocrine system and the pituitary gland.
 The latter is responsible for manufacturing hormones that affect your physical and emotional health.
 Synergistic blends can help you keep up with the daylight saving time changes by boosting your energy, keeping you alert, balancing your emotions, and helping you get a better night’s sleep.